-- Refusing the Reflection Room despite a reasonable time frame.

 - Refusing to correct their uniform.

 - Use of the mobile phone and subsequently refusing to give this to staff.

 - Deliberate damage to property.

 - Violent behaviour.

 - Grossly offensive language.

 - Sharing a cubicle.

 - Truancy.

 All the above incidents must be reported on Edulink.